 Parking: Based on the rapid growth of employees and expanding numbers of medical students, parking will become a significant issue within a year.
 Our immediate response has been to expand parking as much as possible.
 We are in process of obtaining land immediately adjacent to the campus for additional parking.
+The city of El Paso is in process of building an office and parking garage on property adjacent to the medical school and we have requested an option on several hundred parking spots.
 The need for additional parking will be included in the Strategic Facility Plan.